We’ve run a number of sessions over the years relating showing people how to get promoted at work.

 That’s what’ll distinguish you from all the others.

-Even better, if you’re based in the Glasgow or Edinburgh area, come along to Lochinch House and we’ll get that promotion together.
+Even better, if you’re based in the UK, come along to our Lochinch House studios.

-Andrew McFarlan is a Director of Glasgow-based media training and presentation skills firm Pink Elephant Communications.
+Andrew McFarlan is Managing Director of Pink Elephant Communications.

 You can view his full profile here.